Azelastine: Pharmacokinetics

 The systemic bioavailability of azelastine is approximately 40% when administered intranasally.
 Maximum plasma concentrations (Cmax) are observed within 2–3 hours.
-The elimination half life, steady-state volume of distribution and plasma clearance are 22 h, 14.5 L/kg and 0.5 L/h/kg respectively (based on intravenous and oral administration data).
+The elimination half life is 22 h, the steady-state volume of distribution is 14.5 L/kg, and the plasma clearance is 0.5 L/h/kg (based on intravenous and oral administration data).
 Approximately 75% of an oral dose is excreted in feces.
 Pharmacokinetics of orally administered azelastine is not affected by age, gender, or hepatic impairment.

 Metabolism

 Azelastine is oxidatively metabolized by the cytochrome P450 family into its active metabolite, desmethylazelastine, and two inactive carboxylic acid metabolites.

 Chemical properties

 The chemical nomenclature of azelastine is (±)-1-(2H)-phthalazinone, 4-[(4-chlorophenyl) methyl]-2-(hexahydro-1-methyl-1H-azepin-4-yl)-monohydrochloride.
 It is white, almost odorless with a bitter taste.

+History

+Azelastine was first synthesized by Dietrich in 1971, developed through collaborative research between Eisai Co., Ltd. in Japan and Degussa GmbH in West Germany.

+An ophthalmic drop formulation of azelastine (Optivar) was approved by the US FDA in 2000.
+Prescription nasal spray formulations were approved in 1996 (Astelin) and 2008 (Astepro), with Astepro becoming available over‑the‑counter in 2021.

+Research

+Azelastine may have in vitro antiviral activity against respiratory viruses, including SARS-CoV-2.
+It is thought to work by interfering with the interaction of the SARS-CoV-2 spike glycoprotein and ACE2 by fixing the receptor in a closed form.
+In 2025, a small single-center phase II randomized trial found reduced incidence of PCR-confirmed SARS-CoV-2 infection, increased mean time to infection, and reduced PCR-confirmed rhinovirus infections by two thirds, without adverse effects.